leahgarrett/go-intro-workshop/README.md

 <br />

-This workshop was part of [GopherConAU 2019](https://gophercon.com.au/)
+This workshop is part of [GopherConAU 2023](https://gophercon.com.au/)

 ### Intro to Go for Complete Beginners